U.S. court rules against Maduro bid to oust opposition-backed Citgo board

 The Trump administration in January imposed sanctions on Venezuela and PDVSA designed to curb its oil revenue to pressure Maduro to step aside.
 Since then, its shipments have declined about 40%.

-(Reporting by Luc Cohen, Marianna Parraga and Jonathan Stempel; writing by Gary McWilliams; Editing by Cynthia Osterman)
+(Reporting by Luc Cohen, Marianna Parraga and Jonathan Stempel; writing by Gary McWilliams; Editing by Cynthia Osterman and Alistair Bell)